 While reading about chicken I came across one number: 0,5 m² per chicken.
 With 7 chicken we are looking for a minimum of 3,5m³.
 The former workshop has a total of 19m³.
 In order to come up with a proper design I drew the chicken coop part of the building onto a blackboard with a 1:10 ratio (1m ~ 10cm) and then we started to test certain scenarios with the principles in mind.
 As we have two windows in that room, one to the north east the other to the north west we already fulfilled the quality without a name criteria.
 The following drawing is by far the best usage of the given room:

 The biogas system consist of a 1m³ IBC.
 It is based on the Solarcities IBC biogas digester design.
-As the system will be described very detailed I had to put it into its own article.
-[Link online soon].
+As the system will be described very detailed I had to put it into its own design.
 It will be a design on its own.
 But to sum it up.
 Biogas is "cycling of energy, nutrients, resources".
 With it we "catch and store energy".
 It can be best described as a small "scale intensive system", that uses "biological resources".

 Stage 1: Winter ready biogas system